TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/getting-started-android.md

 ## Set User ID

 User ID can be set for NHN Cloud SDK.
-The configured User ID is commonly used in each module of TOAST SDK.
+The configured User ID is commonly used in each module of NHN Cloud SDK.
 Whenever Log Sending API of ToastLogger is called, the configured User ID is sent to a server along with logs.

 ### Specification for User ID Setting API